 If you are a disabled student, you might be eligible for an EAA to help alleviate any academic disadvantage you may face during an examination due to your disability.

-Examples of EAAs include extra time, use of a pc or a separate room to complete exams.
+Examples of EAAs include extra time in exams, rest breaks, use of a computer, or a separate room to complete exams.

 You will also need to provide medical evidence to support your application, such as, but not limited to, a full diagnostic report written by a Practitioner Psychologist or Specialist Teacher.